Ashutoshbot1/reachinbox-clone/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Feel free to reach out with any questions, issues, or suggestions!
+If you encounter any issues or have suggestions for improvement, feel free to open an issue or reach out.
 Thank you for using ReactInbox Clone. 🚀